 The Serra da Canastra is a mountain range in southeastern Brazil, located within the Brazilian Highlands.
 Its topography includes cliffs and dramatic waterfalls.
 Serra da Canastra National Park protects this important watershed, source of the headwaters of the São Francisco River.

 The Altiplano Cundiboyacense is a high plateau located in the Eastern Cordillera of the Colombian Andes.
 The most important city is the capital Bogotá.
 The altiplano corresponds to the ancient territory of the Muisca who flourished in ancient Colombia between 600 and 1600 CE.

 The Amazon Rainforest is a natural region and biome in northern South America that occupies the Amazon Basin, a drainage basin of the Amazon River and its tributaries in South America.
 Nine nations have some part of the Amazon region within their borders.

 The Andes are the longest continental mountain range in the world, forming a continuous highland along the western edge of South America.
 Extremely high plateaus surmounted by even higher peaks form a rampart from the southern tip of South America to the continent’s northernmost coast on the Caribbean.

-The Brazilian Highlands are an extensive geographical region and is the main source of the nation’s abundant mineral wealth.
-Covering most of the eastern, southern and central portions of Brazil, the rugged highlands include steep cliffs, flat-topped plateaus, ravines, rolling hills, and rock outcrops.
+The Brazilian Highlands, an extensive geographical region, is the main source of Brazil's abundant mineral wealth.
+Covering most of the eastern, southern and central portions of the country, the region includes steep cliffs, flat-topped plateaus, ravines, rolling hills and rock outcrops.

 Cape Horn is the southernmost headland of the Tierra del Fuego archipelago of southern Chile.
 The Diego Ramírez Islands are a small group of islands located southwest of Cape Horn.
 The Drake Passage is the body of water between Cape Horn and the South Shetland Islands of Antarctica.